FinHubSA/AK-PDF-Scraper/README.md

 # Instructions: Using the Aaron's Kit executable

+The Aaron's Kit executable functions as a tool to (1) bulk download papers for personal use, and (2) to scrape and upload papers to liberate paywalled research.

 ## How to bulk download research articles

 **Note: this section explains how to use the executable to bulk download multiple articles based on a specific Journal and Issue number.
 All specified articles will be downloaded for free and will be available on your local device for personal use.**